 Walnuts, a major source of healthy fats!

 - Walnuts contain a high amount of healthy oils varying between 62.3 and 66.5%.
-They contain 18 types of unsaturated fatty acids, including essential linoleic acid which has big benefits for body and brain, especially the brain development of little ones.
+They contain 18 types of unsaturated fatty acids, including essential linoleic acid which has big benefits for the body and brain, especially the brain development of little ones.
 Essential fats were also found to help improve cognitive function in the elderly, elevate the mood and promote healthy skin!

 - Everyone has heard about omega-3 fatty acids.
 They are mainly found in fatty fish such as salmons.
 But walnuts are also a rich source.
 Studies have shown that a diet rich in Omega-3 fatty acids may help lower triglycerides, reduce high-blood pressure and increase HDL cholesterol as well as help prevent blood from clotting.
 These heart-protective properties of walnuts are the reason why they are perfect for a healthy, crunchy snack!